globulario/services/golang/persistence/README.md

 ## Insert One
 With your connection opend and ready, you probably want to save some data.
 To store one entity at time, InsertOne must be use.
 Note that if your entity contain a large number of data you must considere using _InsertMany_, because gRPC frame are limited in size and the serialized data can't be larger than that size.
+It will return an error if already existing entity is present.
+You can use _upsert_ option to replace existing entity.

 Here an exemple how to persist employe data.
 If you made use of _mongoDB_ as backend, the database and the collection will be create automaticaly at first insertion, otherwise you must explicitly create it by calling _CreateDatabase_ and _CreateCollection_